 “I could see there were individual curtains that could be partially opened or lowered over the window to shut out the hot sun in earlier days with deck chairs on the inner walls,” Kelly said.
 “But as the ship sank to the starboard side, chairs fell ‘Helter-Skelter’ about along the wall, preventing easy walking and there was a moisture gathering as well on our deck.”

-Lifeboats on the ship’s port side were never launched, as the deck ascended into blinding fog.
+The deck ascended into blinding fog, which meant all lifeboats on the ship’s port side could no longer be used.
 Many passengers left their life jackets behind in panic.

 They opened closets still containing life jackets.